Senior Vice Provost

 Cook co-facilitated the development of the University's 2025 Strategic Plan and works with academic and administrative units across campus to support institutional initiatives such as textbook affordability, the New Approaches to Promote Diversity and Inclusion grants program, which is sponsored by the President’s Office, and promoting female leadership development.
 She also chairs the university’s Diversity Advisory Council.

-During her tenure as associate provost, UGA has received national recognition for its work in diversity, earning the INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award for four consecutive years.
-The University’s Certificate in Diversity and Inclusion for faculty and staff also has been recognized as a national model.
+During her tenures as Associate Provost and Vice Provost, UGA has received national recognition for its work in diversity and inclusion.
+UGA has earned the INSIGHT Into Diversity Higher Education Excellence in Diversity (HEED) Award for eight consecutive years, and the University’s Certificate in Diversity and Inclusion for faculty and staff also has been recognized as a national model.
 Cook is a member of the National Association of Diversity Officers in Higher Education (NADOHE) and has served as Secretary and President of the Georgia Association of Diversity Officers in Higher Education (GADOHE).

 Cook has played a vital role in elevating the recruitment, retention and success of underrepresented minority students on campus.
 Since 2005, she has been the co-principal investigator on the National Science Foundation-funded Peach State Louis Stokes Alliance for Minority Participation program, which has helped quadruple the number of degrees conferred to underrepresented minorities in STEM fields at UGA.
 She is co-principal investigator for the National Science Foundation funded Bridge to the Doctorate grant, which provides funding for underrepresented students in STEM at the graduate level.
 Cook also serves as principal investigator for the African American Male Initiative grant, which is funded by the University System of Georgia.